harshithdeva/SpendWise/README.md

 </p>

-## Overview
+## 🧭 Overview

-Introducing Expense Tracker, a powerful expense tracking web application built on Flask.
-This comprehensive tool is designed to assist users in effectively managing their financial transactions, including earnings, expenses, investments, and savings.
-With Expense App, users can easily record, track and categorize their expenses, providing them with valuable insights into their spending habits.
-Additionally, the application features advanced analysis and visualization tools, which allow users to gain a deeper understanding of their financial data and make more informed financial decisions.
-Whether you're a professional or an individual, Expense Tracker is the perfect solution for managing your finances and reaching your financial goals.
+**SpendWise** is a clean and modern personal finance tracker built with Flask.
+It empowers you to **track income, expenses, savings, and investments** in a visually intuitive dashboard using Plotly charts.

+Whether you're trying to manage your monthly budget, plan savings, or analyze your financial habits—SpendWise provides an elegant and interactive platform to do it all.

+🎯 Key Use Cases:
+- Record and categorize daily transactions
+- Visualize financial health with charts
+- Analyze earning, spending, and saving trends
+- Plan budgets and spot overspending patterns

 ## Prerequisites
-To fully utilize the features and capabilities of Expense App, users must have the following prerequisites installed on their system:
+To fully utilize the features and capabilities of Spendwise, users must have the following prerequisites installed on their system:

-1. Python 3.6 or higher
+1. Python 3.13 or higher
 2. Flask web framework
 3. Plotly for data visualization
 4. Pandas for data manipulation
 5. Basic understanding of HTML, CSS, and JavaScript for designing the front-end interface.

 With these tools and technologies, users will be able to run the application and access its powerful expense tracking, analysis and visualization features.
-It also allows the user to customize the front-end interface as per the requirement.

 ## Project File Structure